-- (a) would have, or be likely to have, the effect of substantially lessening competition in a market in the Islands; and - (b) in the case of a change of control involving a media public interest, whether the change of control would have an effect, or would be likely to have an effect contrary to the public interest. - 50.
-(1) In determining whether to give its consent, the Office shall take into account in particular -
+- 49. The Office, on receiving a notification made under section 47(2), shall form an opinion whether a proposed change of control of a licensee - (a) would have, or be likely to have, the effect of substantially lessening competition in a market in the Islands; and - (b) in the case of a change of control involving a media public interest, whether the change of control would have an effect, or would be likely to have an effect contrary to the public interest.